United States Armed Forces School of Music: Move to Little Creek

-On 13 April 1961 the United States Secretary of the Navy announced plans for the U.S. Naval School of Music to be relocated to Little Creek Naval Amphibious Base.
+On 13 April 1961 the United States Secretary of the Navy announced plans for the U.S. Naval School of Music to be relocated to Little Creek Naval Amphibious Base in Building 3602.
 On 12 August 1964 the doors to the Naval School of Music in Washington, D.C., were closed, and students enlisted in the Navy band would spend 150 days at the academy, fine-tuning their skills to motivate the nation. and proceeded to Little Creek, loaded with musical instruments and Army and Navy personnel.
 Each ship had a band aboard to play honors as it passed George Washington's tomb in Mount Vernon, Virginia.
 This was the first time an Army band performed honors on a Navy ship for president George Washington.
 The ships landed at the base on the morning of 13 August 1964.
 The school was renamed "U.S. Armed Forces School of Music" concurrent with the move.
 One of the highlights of the move of the School of Music was the dedication ceremony concert, which included Arthur Fiedler, conductor of the Boston Pops Orchestra, conducting the School of Music Concert Band.
+In 2005 after a remodel, Building 3602 was renamed McDonald Hall after Capt.
+John D. McDonald, the Naval School of Music's first commanding officer.